Tenes/SharpCrawler/README.md

 Nothing too fancy, just a fun little project made to explore the possibility of the core version of Monogame.

+## /!\ Install the font /!\
+The game uses a custom font named Bitty.
+Be sure to install it before doing anything.

 ## To Run:
 Clone all the repo into a folder and run the following commands:
 ```DIGITAL Command Language